 Any Indianapolis business which provides nude modeling services must be licensed.
 Additionally, each nude model must obtain a license.

-Pawn shops are required to obtain license from the Department of Code Enforcement.
+Pawn shops are required to obtain license from the Department of Business and Neighborhood Services.

 Pedal cabs are tricycles that transport passengers primarily in the downtown area.
-The pedal cab company must obtain a license and operators must obtain ID cards from the Department of Code Enforcement.
+The pedal cab company must obtain a license and operators must obtain ID cards from the Department of Business and Neighborhood Services.

-All Public Pay Phones are required to be licensed and each location must be approved by the Department of Code Enforcement.
+All Public Pay Phones are required to be licensed and each location must be approved by the Department of Business and Neighborhood Services.

 All vehicles that transport other people’s refuse and scrap materials require the Refuse Hauler License.

-Locations and buy and/or sell junk or scrap metal are required to be licensed by the Department of Code Enforcement.
+Locations and buy and/or sell junk or scrap metal are required to be licensed by the Department of Business and Neighborhood Services.

-Anyone selling tickets on the day of an event for more than 15% over face value within one (1) mile of the event venue is required to obtain a Ticket Broker License from the Department of Code Enforcement.
+Anyone selling tickets on the day of an event for more than 15% over face value within one (1) mile of the event venue is required to obtain a Ticket Broker License from the Department of Business and Neighborhood Services.

-The Department of Code Enforcement is responsible for issuing licenses for Tobacco Specialty Bars.
+The Department of Business and Neighborhood Services is responsible for issuing licenses for Tobacco Specialty Bars.
 A Tobacco Specialty Bar is defined as a business that, as of January 1, 2012:

-In July, the City-County Council approved a proposal requiring non-consensual towing companies to obtain a license from the Department of Code Enforcement.
+In July, the City-County Council approved a proposal requiring non-consensual towing companies to obtain a license from the Department of Business and Neighborhood Services.
 Click on the link to find out more details about this provision.

 Businesses that are mobile and use private property which belongs to another individual or business may be required to obtain a transient merchant license.
 Please review the ordinance to find out of a particular business requires a transient merchant license.